Dreaming381/Latios-Framework/README.md

 philosophies or support guarantees as other features.
 With that said, some addon authors are very active and offer support and reliability that surpasses native features.

+Modules and addons are disabled by default and are installed via a custom bootstrap.
+Bootstrap templates are provided in the Assets Create menu.

 ### Core